mshahat/end-to-end-workshop/home/workshop/content/setup-environment.md

 # What has been covered
 We expect you have gone through the following
 * start.spring.io
 * The Pet Clinic spring app running
 * The GitHub repo of the Pet Clinic example app
 * Concourse
   * Make sure to go back to the pipeline overview to be staged on your "continuous-integration" and "continuous-delivery" jobs.
 * Harbor
   * Make sure to refresh the list of repositories after your app is deployed so that you are staged showing the "spring-petclinic" and "spring-petclinic-source" repositories.
-	* Kubeapps
-	* TAC
+* Kubeapps and TAC
-	* TMC
 * TO
-	* TSM